-For the Financial year 2022-23, the Company has spent ₹ 33.09 million in pursuance of its Corporate Social Responsibility Policy in the following manner:
+For the financial year 2023-24, the Company has spent ₹ 32.85 million in pursuance of its Corporate Social Responsibility Policy in the following manner:

-- 1. Contribution towards Livelihood enhancement: The Company has contributed ₹ 24.39 million towards Livelihood enhancement to Raju Vegesna Foundation. - 2.Contribution towards Livelihood enhancement: The Company has also contributed ₹ 2.50 million towards Livelihood enhancement to Sree Anand Charitable Trust. - 3.
-Contribution towards Education: The Company has contributed ₹ 0.80 million towards promotion of Education to Sri Hanuman Mani Education & Culture Trust. - 4.Contribution towards Education: The Company has also contributed ₹ 0.30 million towards promotion of Education to Nayaki Vidya Mandir School. - 5.
-Contribution towards Livelihood enhancement: The Company has contributed ₹ 0.80 million towards promotion of Livelihood enhancement to CHILD (Project Shakthi). - 6.
-Contribution towards Rural development projects: The Company has contributed ₹ 2.50 million towards Rural development projects to Guided Fortune Samirti. - 7.
-Contribution towards Health: The Company has contributed ₹1.80 million towards promotion of Health to Voluntary Health Services Hospital, Taramani
+- 1. Contribution towards Livelihood enhancement: The Company has contributed ₹ 27.85 million towards Livelihood enhancement to Raju Vegesna Foundation. - 2.
+Contribution towards Rural Development: The Company has directly contributed ₹ 2.50 million towards Construction of bridge to connect the village. - 3.
+Contribution towards Education: The Company has contributed ₹ 1.00 million towards promotion of Education to Sri Hanuman Mani Education & Culture Trust. - 4.
+Contribution towards Health:The Company has contributed ₹1.50 million towards promotion of Health to Voluntary Health Services Hospital, Taramani.